We make every effort to give the best service possible to everyone who attends our Practice.

 - deal with the matter as promptly as possible – usually within 28 working days – dependent on the nature of the complaint.

 We will always try to deal with your complaint quickly however, if it is clear that the matter will need a detailed investigation, we will notify you and then keep you updated on our progress.
-We will aim to contact you about your complaint within a week and offer to discuss with you the best way to investigate it, including the time scales for a reply.

 Who can complain